ComposableFi/composable/frame/staking-rewards/README.md

 Can/must user time lock tokens to get, possibly increased, `share`.
 What is the penalty for early unlock if there is a lock.

-By default share does not decay with time and extending time subsumes old-time already passed in a lock (user gets smaller remaining time with higher share).
+By default share does not decay with time and extending time subsumes old-time already passed in a lock.
+The lock gets smaller remaining time with a higher share.

 Owner account of the pool.
 Usually other protocol or its "owner".